 -9″x5″x3″ loaf pan

-1 large or extra large egg yolk at room temperature
+1 extra large egg yolk at room temperature

-1/3 C (85g) crème fraiche , sour cream, heavy cream, or plain yogurt (or non-dairy substitute)
+1/3 cup (85g) crème fraiche , sour cream, heavy cream, or plain yogurt (or non-dairy substitute)

 extra melted butter and tapioca flour for the pan

-Preheat oven to 350 degrees.
+Preheat oven to 350 degrees F/180 degrees C/Gas Mark 4.
 Grease and flour your loaf pan with the extra butter and tapioca flour.